Issue #60 Is Your Business Profitable?

 - 💛 Community Corner – have something to add?
 Let me know!

 💸 You Should Know Your Customer Acquisition Cost.
 How much money are you spending to acquire a new customer?
 It may be more than you think, so you should read more here.

 ⚙️ It’s 8 AM, do you know how your people are doing?
 Performance management can be tough, but there is a process for that.
 And we’ve put it together into a blog post and (for Insiders) a Playbook.
 Check it out here.

 Back to Business

 So the question is: does making a sale make you cringe with the anxiety of having to deliver?

-This is pretty common: entrepreneurs will often do what it takes to make a sale, even if that means offering discounts and additional benefits to sweeten the package, and that sucks for profitability.
+This is pretty common: MSP owners will often do what it takes to make a sale, even if that means offering discounts and additional benefits to sweeten the package, and that sucks for profitability.

 So, the question is: do you actually make money delivering your services to your current portfolio of customers, products, or projects?

 Do you want to be smarter than a $6 billion market cap company?